Infomaker/NPWriterPluginBundle/plugins/se.infomaker.iframely/README.md

 #### `restoreAfterFailure` - Restore link after failure
 Set to true to reinsert the pasted link in case Iframely can not fetch the embed.

+#### `omitScript` - Omit the script tag in the embedCode element
+Set to true to disable adding the included iframely embed.js script to all embed codes.
+See [Omit script](https://iframely.com/docs/omit-script) in the Iframely docs for more information.

 #### `urlWhitelist` - URL whitelist
 *Optional* An array of regular expressions the Iframely plugin will match against.
 If empty, the plugin will match against all URLs.
 The URL will be matched against the whitelist before the blacklist.